-Being able to access email straight from mobile or tablet makes email the most efficient form of direct communication with your target audience.
+Being able to access email straight from your mobile device or tablet makes email the most efficient form of direct communication with your target audience.

-Puma sets the best holiday marketing example for example by sending an email before Christmas day with the subject line – “Order before 2pm EST for FREE overnight shipping.”
+Puma sets the best holiday marketing example by sending an email before Christmas day with the subject line – “Order before 2pm EST for FREE overnight shipping.”

 It’s a simple message that includes all the usual elements – a couple of banners, a few links to different secondary offers, a navigational bar, and social media icons.